-- It is a requirement for frequent and large exporters and importers of rough diamonds to keep records for a period of five years. - Import and export records, including details of buyers and sellers are retained permanently by the Department of Resources, Energy and Tourism (for exports) and the Australian Customs and Border Protection Service (imports). - Miners are required to retain all import and export documentation for a period of 3 years; however in practice producers permanently retain relevant records.
+- It is a requirement for frequent and large exporters and importers of rough diamonds to keep records for a period of five years. - Import and export records, including details of buyers and sellers are retained permanently by the Department of Industry (for exports) and the Australian Customs and Border Protection Service (imports). - Miners are required to retain all import and export documentation for a period of 3 years; however in practice producers retain relevant records for longer than this.